obiwanjacobi/azure-apim-policy-csharp/readme.md

 - [ ] CodeExpression Compiler: `(string)Context.Variables["connectionId"]` error CS0201: Only assignment, call, increment, decrement, await, and new object expressions can be used as a statement (suppressed for now)
 - [ ] Int32: validate non-negative or use uint.
 - [ ] Action objects: check for methods that can only be called once (due to the generated xml)
+- [ ] Fragment scope: unclear what policies can (not) go in fragments